 I used habaneros, but also love serranos or jalapenos.
 Those are my 3 favorite peppers to use with the sweet/spicy combo.
 If you really want to kick it up, you can also go with ghost peppers or Thai peppers.
 Dried peppers also work.
 Crushed red peppers are really good in this.

 In an airtight container in the fridge.
-If you used dried peppers, you can always store at room temp in an airtight container after it has cooled completely.
+If you used dried peppers, you can always store them at room temp in an airtight container after it has cooled completely.

 This is really good on your favorite carbs, let me share a few of my favorites: